kenlasko/nixos-wsl/README.md

 # Introduction
 NixOS is a declarative OS that has a very similar philosophy to Kubernetes, where all configuration is declared in `.nix` files, and the OS will adjust to match that declaration.

 This is my build process for NixOS running in Windows WSL, which is basically a VM running NixOS.
-It is designed for the following:
-- Managing Kubernetes clusters via `kubectl` along with supporting tools, such as `talosctl`, `omnictl`, etc
-- Building multi-arch Docker images for my UCDialplans.com website
-- Support for VSCode Remote

 It uses [Home Manager](https://nix-community.github.io/home-manager/) and [flakes](https://nixos-and-flakes.thiscute.world/) for maximum flexibility.
+It is **EXTREMELY** opinionated, in that the packages are relevant to my specific working environment, which is built around the following technologies:
+- kubectl - for managing Kubernetes resources
+- talosctl - for managing Talos-based machines used for my Kubernetes clusters
+- omnictl - for managing my Kubernetes clusters
+- kubeseal - for secure online storage of Kubernetes secrets
+- docker - for building multi-arch Docker images, and occasional tests of new containers
+- support for VSCode Remote

+Your needs will certainly differ from this, but it should give you a very good starting point.
 I am still very new at this, so there could be lots of room for improvement!

 # Prerequisites